-Ocular and visual migraines: Causes and symptoms
+Ocular migraines: Causes and treatments

 An ocular migraine is a rare condition characterised by temporary vision loss or even temporary blindness in one eye.
 Ocular migraines are caused by reduced blood flow or spasms of blood vessels in the retina or behind the eye.

 In an ocular migraine, vision in the affected eye generally returns to normal within an hour.
 Ocular migraines can be painless or they can occur along with (or following) a migraine headache.

 Unfortunately, the term "ocular migraine" is often used to describe a much more common (and harmless) condition — called a visual migraine or migraine aura — characterised by temporary visual disturbances that generally disappear within 30 minutes.

 Unlike ocular migraines, a visual migraine typically affects both eyes.